sh-lee00/sh-lee00.github.io/aboutme.md

 ### Academic Background

 Prior to my internship, I was an undergraduate researcher at the [Robotics Lab](https://robotics.uos.ac.kr/) of the [University of Seoul](https://english.uos.ac.kr/).
-Throughout my academic journey, I maintained a major GPA of 4.35/4.5, which allowed me to engage in various research opportunities and competitions:
+Throughout my academic journey, I've maintained the top academic performance in my department, ranking 1st out of 46 students with a major GPA of 4.35/4.5.
+This academic excellence has opened doors to various research opportunities and competitions:

 - I authored three undergraduate research papers, contributing to the field of robotics and AI.